codellyson/adonis-trad-web-starter-kit/BOOKME_SPEC.md

-# BookMe - Multi-tenant Booking Platform
+# FastAppoint - Multi-tenant Booking Platform

 ## Vision
 A booking platform where businesses create personalized booking experiences for their customers.
 The platform facilitates, the business controls.